Hunnser86/android-crime-reporting-app/README.md

      *  The imagery used was a simple black background with green text.

      *  The images used for the androids were stock photos from Pexels.
+     I used the image URLs on the database.

 * **Wireframes**